These three gourmet seafood stews for two from Orca Bay are ready in minutes, and deliciously perfect with practically zero effort.

 Buying Orca Bay Stews

 Orca Bay’s frozen stews will be– you guessed it– in the freezer aisle!
-Need help finding their products?
-Check out their store finder, order online (using the promo code: champagnetastes for 15% off!), or try these vendors: Ingles, Giant Eagle, Dierbergs, and Natural Grocers / Vitamin Cottage.
-(If you don’t have one of these stores in your local area, but do have a health food store, check there!
-That’s where I find my Orca Bay products.)
+If you want to try Orca Bay, but need help finding their products, check out their store finder, order online (using the promo code: champagnetastes for 15% off!), or try these vendors: Costco, Ingles, Giant Eagle, Market of Choice, Whole Foods (Northwest Region), HyVee, Dierberg’s, Woodman’s, Acme Fresh, Hen House, Price Cutter, Harp’s, Price Chopper- Kansas City.
+(Note: if you don’t have one of these stores in your local area, but do have a health food store, check there!
+That’s where I find my Orca Bay fish.)

 Have you tried frozen soups before?
 Have you tried Orca Bay’s soups?
 Let me know what you think in the comments!